 Each year Council prepares an operational plan containing the annual budget.
 This is aligned to the asset management plans and strategy and long-term financial plan.
 Council undertakes community engagement on the Operational Plan prior to consideration and determination.
-Work in the Fit for Future area, particularly in the reporting of financial ratios and strategies to improve ratios to the desirable levels as set by the OLG, demonstrates that we are beyond a core level in this area.
-With some more work in the financial partitioning of operations, maintenance and capital budgets, an advanced level of maturity will be achieved.

 Annual Report